hybridables/always-done/README.md

 })
 ```

+## Related
+- [async-done](https://www.npmjs.com/package/async-done): Force async using nextTick and normalize completion/errors for callbacks, promises, observables, child… [more](https://github.com/gulpjs/async-done#readme) | [homepage](https://github.com/gulpjs/async-done#readme "Force async using nextTick and normalize completion/errors for callbacks, promises, observables, child processes and streams.")
+- [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
+- [end-of-stream](https://www.npmjs.com/package/end-of-stream): Call a callback when a readable/writable/duplex stream has completed or failed. | [homepage](https://github.com/mafintosh/end-of-stream "Call a callback when a readable/writable/duplex stream has completed or failed.")
+- [is-node-stream](https://www.npmjs.com/package/is-node-stream): Strictly and correctly checks if value is a nodejs stream. | [homepage](https://github.com/tunnckocore/is-node-stream#readme "Strictly and correctly checks if value is a nodejs stream.")
+- [minibase](https://www.npmjs.com/package/minibase): MiniBase is minimalist approach to Base - @node-base, the awesome framework.
+Foundation… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "MiniBase is minimalist approach to Base - @node-base, the awesome framework.
+Foundation for building complex APIs with small units called plugins.
+Works well with most of the already existing [base][] plugins.")
+- [on-stream-end](https://www.npmjs.com/package/on-stream-end): Handles completion and errors of any stream - readable/writable/duplex. | [homepage](https://github.com/tunnckocore/on-stream-end#readme "Handles completion and errors of any stream - readable/writable/duplex.")
+- [try-catch-callback](https://www.npmjs.com/package/try-catch-callback): try/catch block with a callback, used in [try-catch-core][].
+Use it when you… [more](https://github.com/tunnckocore/try-catch-callback#readme) | [homepage](https://github.com/tunnckocore/try-catch-callback#readme "try/catch block with a callback, used in [try-catch-core][].
+Use it when you don't care about asyncness so much and don't want guarantees.
+If you care use [try-catch-core][].")
+- [try-catch-core](https://www.npmjs.com/package/try-catch-core): Asynchronous and sync tryCatch in one place.
+The callback is securely wrapped… [more](https://github.com/tunnckocore/try-catch-core#readme) | [homepage](https://github.com/tunnckocore/try-catch-core#readme "Asynchronous and sync tryCatch in one place.
+The callback is securely wrapped with a [dezalgo][] and [once][].")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/hybridables/always-done/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.